kravietz/secure-passphrase-generator/README.md

 In one run 20 passphrases are generated so that you can choose one that looks best for you.
 Random separators between words are used to further strengthen these passphrases against bruteforce attacks.
 Sample:

-`Selma-Gybe-Lane-Intake
+`Selma-Gybe-Lane-Intake`

-Award!Lang!Gross!Lift
+`Award!Lang!Gross!Lift`

-Castor=Harms=Wound=Yacc`
+`Castor=Harms=Wound=Yacc`

 # Security

 With passphrase lengths ranging from 19 to 27 characters classic bruteforce attacks are unfeasible.
-The only feasible attack is dictionary attack trying all combinations (-) of words from the dictionary.
-Complexity of this attack is larger than in case of classical alphanumeric password of 8 characters ().
+The only feasible attack is dictionary attack trying all combinations (10^17-10^18) of words from the dictionary.
+Complexity of this attack is larger than in case of classical alphanumeric password of 8 characters (10^14).
 Expressed in information entropy, average entropy of each passphrase is 52-56 bits, depending on dictionary size (compared to around 48 of alphanumeric 8 characters password)

 # Cryptography details